 The event triggered by the HA takeover now has a state of obsolete, which indicates that the event is resolved.
-The latency at the data processing component has decreased, which has decreased the total latency.
-The node that the selected volume is now using for data processing has resolved the event.
+The latency at the data processing component has decreased, which has decreased the total

 Resolving performance events

 You can use the suggested actions to try and resolve performance events on your own.
 The first three suggestions are always displayed, and the actions under the fourth suggestion are specific to the type of event displayed.